raphvrl/rayst/README.md

 ## Why This Project?

-I got tired of C++ and decided to switch to Rust.
+I got tired of C++ ecosystem and decided to switch to Rust.
 To properly learn the language, I implemented a small raytracer from scratch.

 This project's sole purpose is to learn Rust - there probably won't be much evolution afterward.